openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 In _otherVM_ mode, jtreg will start a new JVM to perform each action (such as `@compile`, `@run main`, and so on) in a test.
-When the action has been completed, the JVM will exit, relying on the system to cleanup any resources that may have been in use by the action.
+When the action has been completed, the JVM will exit, relying on the system to clean up any resources that may have been in use by the action.

 In _agentVM_ mode, jtreg will maintain a pool of available JVMs,